simul/simul.github.io/changelist.md

 Mon 20 May : QT fix
 Mon 20 May : CloudKeyframeEditWidget fix
 Mon 20 May : Fix for Simple DX11 and DX12 renderer examples
-Mon 20 May : VR fix for water, other small fixes

 <hr>